tariqhawis/tariqhawis.github.io/_posts/2020-01-31-how-to-choose-a-web-hosting-in-2020.md

 ---
 layout: post
-title: How To Choose The Best Hosting for your website in 2020!
+title: How To Choose A Web Hosting in 2020!
 description: How can you start a secure website without being a cybersecurity expert?
 date: 2020-01-31
 hero_image: /img/select-hosting-hero.jpg